mattermost/mattermost-handbook/contributors/contributors/guidelines/contribution-guidelines.md

 When you submit a pull request, it goes through a [code review process outlined here](https://developers.mattermost.com/contribute/getting-started/code-review/).

 All contributions must adhere to the following Code of Conduct.

-Please also see our [guideline](https://developers.mattermost.com/contribute/good-decisions/) on participating within the Mattermost community.
+### We also expect you to adhere to our [Community Expectations](https://developers.mattermost.com/contribute/good-decisions/) guidelines while participating within the Mattermost community.

 ## [Contributor Covenant Code of Conduct](https://github.com/mattermost/.github/blob/master/CODE_OF_CONDUCT.md)